Aquanty/rtd-hgs/docs/source/index.rst

 into the subsurface water until all dissolvable material is exhausted.
 The following instruction can be used to define the source:

 Input instructions !
-Input instructions !
-Immiscible phase dissolution data !
+Immiscible phase

 --------------

-|

 #. **diss_mass(i), i=1,nspeciesmob** Mass of dissolvable immiscible
    phase per unit volume of porous medium [M L:math:`^{-3}`] for each